 Pain may come and go; it may be nagging or severe.
 All of these depend on the damage that has occurred and the location of the degeneration.

 The first step in diagnosing degenerative disc disease is to have a physical exam and a full review of your medical history.
 You will be asked to describe your pain and when it began to occur.
 An MRI might be scheduled to see the damage of the discs.

 With proper treatment, the source of the pain can often repair itself.
 Treatment might include anti-inflammatory drugs, chiropractic care, and therapy.
 For some instances, traction or injections may be prescribed.
 If all non-invasive measures have been exhausted without any improvement, surgery may be necessary.

 Degenerative disc disease, though natural, can often be a significant source of chronic pain.
-At Pain Specialist of America, we are dedicated to helping you reduce your pain, and get back your quality of life.
+We are dedicated to helping you reduce your pain, and get back your quality of life.
 Call us today at (855) 876-7246 to make an appointment to discuss treatment options.
 You can also fill out our convenient appointment request form.